-In its July 27, 2010 announced sanctions measures, the product of consensus among the EU states, the EU countries are imposing sanctions on Iran that exceed those mandated in Security Council resolutions.
-A comparison between U.S., U.N., and EU sanctions against Iran is contained in the chart below, although noting that there are differing legal bases and authorities for these sanctions.
-For example, a U.S. President cannot mandate a foreign company take any particular action; however, the U.S. government can penalize or reward foreign firms who take action that supports U.S. objectives.
+In its July 27, 2010, announced sanctions measures, the product of consensus among the EU states, the EU countries imposed sanctions on Iran that exceed those mandated in Security Council resolutions.
+Norway is not an EU member but has announced it will adopt the EU sanctions package.
+A comparison between U.S., U.N., and EU sanctions against Iran is contained in Table 4 below, although noting that there are differing legal bases and authorities for these sanctions.
+A U.S. President cannot mandate a foreign company take any particular action; however, the U.S. government can penalize or reward foreign firms who take action that supports U.S. objectives.
 U.N.
-Security Council resolutions are considered binding on U.N.
-Member states.
+Security Council resolutions are considered binding on U.N. member states.

-Concurrent with the EU announcement of major sanctions on July 27, Canada and Australia announced sanctions on Iran's energy and financial sector similar to those of the EU.
-On July 29, 2010, Robert Einhorn, the State Department official designated to focus on Iran sanctions, testified (House Oversight and Government Reform Committee) that U.S. officials would soon visit several countries to try to persuade them to align their policies with those of the United States and the EU.
-Countries to be visited include China, which is to be a particular focus because of its energy relations with Iran, UAE, Japan, South Korea, Lebanon, Bahrain, Brazil, and Ecuador.
+Concurrent with the EU announcement of major sanctions on July 27, not only Norway but also Canada and Australia announced similar, although less sweeping, Iran sanctions.
+On July 29, 2010, Robert Einhorn, the State Department official designated to focus on Iran sanctions, testified (House Oversight and Government Reform Committee) that U.S. officials would visit several countries to try to persuade them to align their policies with those of the United States and the EU.
+Countries visited included China, which is to be a particular focus because of its energy relations with Iran, UAE, Japan, South Korea, Lebanon, Bahrain, Brazil, and Ecuador.
+In early September 2010, following visits by U.S. officials and visits to Washington, D.C. of high level delegations, Japan and then South Korea announced Iran sanctions similar to those of the EU-in particular limiting trade financing for Iran, limiting new banking relations with Iran, sanctioning numerous named Iranian entities, and restricting new projects in Iran's energy sector.

 The emerging consensus on Iran sanctions differs from early periods when there was far more disagreement.
 Reflecting the traditional European preference for providing incentives rather than enacting economic punishments, during 2002-2005, there were active negotiations between the European Union and Iran on a "Trade and Cooperation Agreement" (TCA).
 Such an agreement would have lowered the tariffs or increased quotas for Iranian exports to the EU countries.
 However, negotiations were discontinued after the election of Ahmadinejad in June 2005, at which time Iran's position on its nuclear program hardened.
 Similarly, there is insufficient international support to grant Iran membership in the World Trade Organization (WTO) until there is progress on the nuclear issue.
 Iran first attempted to apply to join the WTO in July 1996.
 On 22 occasions after that, representatives of the Clinton and then the George W. Bush Administration blocked Iran from applying (applications must be by consensus of the 148 members).
-As discussed above, as part of an effort to assist the EU-3 nuclear talks with Iran, at a WTO meeting in May 2005, no opposition to Iran's application was registered, and Iran formally began accession talks.
+As discussed above, as part of an effort to assist the EU-3 nuclear talks with Iran, at a